Coronavirus (COVID-19) Update

 - Continuing to restrict in-person meetings and all non-essential travel, providing direction consistent with the Government and public health requirements.

-- Equipped and set-up from a technology perspective for remote, work-from-home framework which is fully operational, and have a structure for a skeleton staff to be in the office as an added layer of contingency.
-As a priority, CANLiving is aiming for all employees to operate remotely whilst maintaining operational functionality.
+- Equipped and set-up from a technology perspective for remote, work-from-home framework which is fully operational, and have a structure for a skeleton staff to be in the office when essentially needed as an added layer of contingency.

 - Making sure buildings are clean and seeking to improve sanitary conditions were possible; in general, we doubled our cleaning.